 - Sermon Notes

 1. The only thing that is predictable about our world is that it is unpredictable.
-Life is truly crazy.
+Life is crazy.

 2. A while ago, a friend sent me a funny story which perfectly illustrates how our crazy world works.